-Take your medicines.
+Take your medicines

 You need to take your medicines on schedule and in the right amounts.
-Make sure you know how each one should affect your body so you will know if it is working properly.
+Make sure you know how each one should affect your body.
+That way you will know if it is working properly.
 If you have questions, ask your doctor.
-Your physician can help you understand how to take your medicines.
-Let your doctor know if you have any side effects.
-Also let your doctor know about any other medication you take, even over-the-counter products.
-They may interact with your heart failure medicines.
+It's part of your doctor's job to help you understand how to take your medicines.
+Let him or her know if you have any side effects.
+Also let your doctor know about all the medicines you take, even over-the-counter products.
+They may interact with your HF medicines.

-See your doctor.
+See your doctor